jmueller209/Image-Mosaic-Maker/README.md

 ---

 **_Important Notes:_**
-Unfortunately, `pipx` (the module uses for installing this CLI tool) will not show any progress bars during installation.
+Unfortunately, `pipx` (the module used for installing this CLI tool) will not show any progress bars during installation.
 Since some of the dendencies are quite large (1-2 GB depending on wether you install the CPU or GPU version) the installation process might take a while.
 Therefore, be patient and do not panic when you do not see command line output for some time during the installation.

 ## 🎯 Command Usage